FlowerCake13/guess-who/README.md

 To complete Part II, fulfill the following requirements in HTML:

 1. Create a div with a class of container.
-2. Create 9 buttons.
+2. Create 9 buttons inside of this container div.
 Each button should have an id of button1, button2, button3...etc. all the way until button9.
 Each button should have a different category for your favorite items.
 For example:

 ```HTML
 <button id="button1">Favorite Movie</button>